Vickie Sherman MBA 13

 I was the first in my family to get a college education.
-I started out at the local junior college, earning my associate’s degree in three semesters instead of four—and with honors.
-A Wheatland, Calif., native, I transferred to UC San Diego because it was as far from my small hometown as I could get without paying out-of-state tuition.
-I worked at Victoria’s Secret through college, putting in 40+ hours per week while a full-time student.
+I started out at the local junior college, earning my associate’s degree in three semesters instead of four, with honors.
+A Wheatland, California, native, I transferred to UC San Diego because it was as far from my small hometown as I could get without paying out-of-state tuition.
+I worked at Victoria’s Secret through college, putting in more than 40 hours per week while a full-time student.
 Working in retail confirmed the suspicion I’d always had: a tall woman in a sharp suit who emanates confidence can accomplish a lot.

 After graduation, I moved to Las Vegas to open my company’s first outlet mall as an assistant marketing director.
-I later transferred to Los Angeles, got married and trained at an upscale suburban mall.
-I was the marketing director at the coolest shoe Mecca mall in West Los Angeles (Westside Pavilion) and was a part of the team that grand opened Hollywood & Highland, home to the space formerly known as the Kodak Theater and the Academy Awards.
+I later transferred to Los Angeles and trained at an upscale suburban mall.
+I was promoted to marketing director at the coolest shoe mecca mall in West Los Angeles (Westside Pavilion) and was a part of the team that did the grand opening of Hollywood & Highland, home to the space formerly known as the Kodak Theater and the Academy Awards.
 I have more photos with celebrities than I care to admit.

-The great recession hit as we closed escrow.
-Mall marketing is dependent on discretionary income, and my job prospects dissolved.
-I consulted for a while and struggled to land a marketing director position at the Sunrise Mall.
-The advent of real estate investment trusts (REITs) had changed the tax implications of acquisitions, and there was a lot of consolidation in the industry.
+Mall marketing is dependent on discretionary income.
+When the great recession hit, career advancement opportunities dissolved.
+The advent of real estate investment trusts had changed the tax implications of acquisitions, and there was a lot of consolidation in the industry.
 I’d paid my professional dues in an industry that no longer needed me.

 I am Vickie Sherman, and I am an imposter syndrome survivor.
 Hi Vickie.

 I would venture to say any woman who has spent any length of time in a professional workforce has experienced subtle or not-so-subtle forms of retaliation for expressing ambition.
 Political maneuvering is generally seen as savvy if from a man, manipulative if from a woman.
 Asking for a raise is an expression of competence from a man, pushiness from a woman.
-Post-partum career slippage.
-Appraisals that include terms like territorial and interpersonal discord with no warning nor examples.
-Sheer astonishment at my audacity when I dared to say that after three years of essentially doing so, I was ready to officially run my department.
+Post-partum career slippage is more common for women than for men.
+Appraisals that include terms like territorial and interpersonal discord with no warning nor examples are as well.
+I have been met with sheer astonishment at my audacity when I dared to say that after three years of essentially doing so, I was ready to officially run my department.

 What are you passionate about in your work?

 Results.
 Transparency.
 Inspiring trust.
 Working smarter, not harder.
-Identifying leadership’s currency and overdelivering.
+Identifying leadership’s currency and over-delivering.
+Making people raving fans of a company that does what it says it will do.
 Becoming invaluable and inspiring my team to do the same.
 Those are the only tools I know to thrive professionally.
 There are no shortcuts.